 The word on the street is that publishers are struggling to figure out where they fit in a new book market that includes ebooks, and part of that struggle is looking carefully at their lists and figuring out where to put their money.
 I’ve heard — and take this with a grain of salt because it’s clearly gossip — that publishers are focusing more on potential bestsellers and potential award-winners.
 Books that tend to fall in the middle are being cut.
 LGBT YA has a problem in that few decision-makers seem to believe it can sell well (see previous point).
 If an LGBT YA novel has book award potential, that may help it get published, but this creates different kinds of problems.

 If you look at the LGBT YA novels that have gotten big marketing pushes from their publishers in recent years, they’ve all been marketed as award-worthy.
 In retrospect, I see now that my first novel, Ash, received significant support from my publisher, Little, Brown (Hachette), because of its award potential.
 In 2012, emily m. danforth’s The Miseducation of Cameron Post was heavily promoted by its publisher, Balzer & Bray (HarperCollins), and it did wind up being a finalist for the William C. Morris Award as well as a number of other awards.
-In 2013, David Levithan’s Two Boys Kissing has been heavily promoted, and was long listed for the National Book Award.8 Also in 2013, Sara Farizan’s If You Could Be Mine has been promoted significantly by its publisher, the new, independent Algonquin Young Readers, as an award-worthy book.
+In 2013, David Levithan’s Two Boys Kissing has been heavily promoted, and was long listed for the National Book Award. ((David Levithan is also a consistently well-received and bestselling author, so that’s no doubt part of it too.))
+Also in 2013, Sara Farizan’s If You Could Be Mine has been promoted significantly by its publisher, the new, independent Algonquin Young Readers, as an award-worthy book.

 The marketing and review coverage of these titles all have a similar sort of angle.
 They emphasize the novel’s significance in tackling a serious, controversial issue, or they note the book’s groundbreaking status.
 Whether or not this is true (“groundbreaking” can be in the eye of the beholder), it can contribute to an atmosphere in which an LGBT YA novel is marginalized even as it is held up as outstanding.
 In other words, the book is outstanding because it’s about abnormal people.